tailhook/vagga/examples/laravel_ubuntu/README.rst

               php artisan cache:clear
               php artisan config:clear
               php artisan migrate
+              php artisan db:seed
               php artisan serve
         db: !Command
           # ...

-Now run our project and try adding some articles.
+If you run our project, you will see the articles we defined in the seeder class.
+Try adding some articles, then access adminer at ``localhost:8800`` to inspect the database.

 Trying out memcached
 ====================